projectcontour/contour/site/docs/master/httpproxy.md

 ### Header Policy

-HTTPProxy supports rewriting the `Host` header after first handling a request and before proxying to an upstream service.
+HTTPProxy supports rewriting HTTP request and response headers.
-A common use-case for this is to use Contour to proxy to a resource outside the cluster referenced by an `externalName` service.

-The `requestHeadersPolicy` supports a list of `Set` options that currently only supports rewriting `Host` headers defined via a `name` and `value`.
+The `Set` operation sets a HTTP header value, creating it if it doesn't already exist or overwriting it if it does.
+The `Remove` operation removes a HTTP header.
+The `requestHeadersPolicy` field is used to rewrite headers on a HTTP request, and the `responseHeadersPolicy` is used to rewrite headers on a HTTP response.
+These fields can be specified on a route or on a specific service, depending on the rewrite granularity you need.

 ```yaml
 apiVersion: projectcontour.io/v1